-- The bladder contracts and the pelvic floor muscles relax during voiding to allow urine to pass through the urethra.
+- The bladder contracts and the pelvic floor muscles relax and the external urinary sphincter opens to allow voiding and the passage of urine through the urethra.

-- Normally, after the bladder empties, a small amount of urine may remain in the bladder called the postvoid residual (PVR).
+- Normally, after the bladder empties, a small amount of urine may remain in the bladder and this is called the postvoid residual (PVR).

-- Research has shown that regular bladder emptying reduces intravesical bladder pressure and improves blood circulation in the bladder wall, making the bladder mucosa more resistant to infectious bacteria.
+- Research has shown that regular bladder emptying reduces intravesical (in the bladder) pressure and improves blood circulation in the bladder wall, making the bladder mucosa more resistant to infectious bacteria.

 - By inserting the catheter several times during the day, episodes of bladder overdistention are avoided.

 - In addition, the bladder wall is susceptible to bacteria that circulate in retained urine.
-When the bladder becomes stretched from retained urine, the capillaries become occluded, preventing the delivery of metabolic and immune substrates to the bladder wall.
+When the bladder becomes stretched from retained urine in the bladder, the capillaries become occluded, preventing the delivery of metabolic and immune substrates to the bladder wall.

 - The key to avoiding CaUTIs is avoiding high intravesical pressure and overdistention of the bladder, thus preserving an adequate blood supply to the bladder wall.